Aigburth railway station

 Aigburth railway station serves the Aigburth district of Liverpool, England.
-It is situated on the Southport–Hunts Cross route of the Northern Line of the Merseyrail suburban system.
+It is situated on the Ormskirk–Hunts Cross route of the Northern Line of the Merseyrail suburban system.

 History

-The station, originally called Mersey Road & Aigburth, opened in 1864 as part of the Garston and Liverpool Railway line between Brunswick and Garston Dock.
+The station, originally called Mersey Road, opened in 1864 as part of the Garston and Liverpool Railway line between Brunswick and Garston Dock.
 In 1865 the station and line were incorporated into the Cheshire Lines Committee.
+In 1880, it was renamed to Mersey Road & Aigburth.